🎉Spacelift raises $51M Series C to redefine the future of infrastructure

 Example 4: Using for_each with list of objects

-The code below, declares a variable of type (list(object)) to create two EC2 instances.
+In the example below, we declare a variable of type (list(object)) to create two EC2 instances.

 variable "instance_object" {